30 sec brief

 Health Savings Account (HSA)

-Health Savings Accounts (HSAs) are employee owned and employee and/or employer funded.
+Health Savings Accounts (HSAs) are employee-owned and employee and can be employer-funded.
 HSAs must be combined with a Qualified HDHP.
 Unused funds roll over year to year with the account, and the money belongs to the employee no matter if employment changes.

 Health Reimbursement Accounts (HRA)